Mahathir Mohamad: Foreign relations

 During Mahathir's term, Mahathir maintained a collaborative relationship with the West, despite him being an outspoken critic and prioritised development models and collaboration from elsewhere in Asia.
 On his first day in office, Mahathir announced that his government would prioritise strengthening ties with neighbouring ASEAN countries, particularly through closer economic cooperation.
-He chose neighboring Indonesia for his first official overseas visit.
+He chose neighbouring Indonesia for his first official overseas visit.
 Early during his tenure, a small disagreement with the United Kingdom over university tuition fees led to a boycott of all British goods led by Mahathir, in what became known as the "Buy British Last" campaign.
 Mahathir successfully negotiated with Indonesian President Suharto to bring the 27-year Ligitan and Sipadan dispute with Indonesia to the International Court of Justice for resolution.

 In a shift from his predecessors, Mahathir frequently condemned Israel and ensured Malaysian support for the Palestine Liberation Organization, although he toned down his criticisms after the Oslo Accords were agreed.
 He has been internationally acclaimed as the voice of the developing world.
 As prime minister, Mahathir undertook numerous international visits to enhance diplomatic relations, promote trade, and gather insights on foreign nations.
-In 1987, he was elected as the President of the International Conference on Drug Abuse and Illicit Trafficking.
+In 1987, he was elected as the president of the International Conference on Drug Abuse and Illicit Trafficking.

 Mahathir was prominent at the 1992 Earth Summit, arguing against an international forest conservation treaty over what he saw as the undue impact on the development of poorer Global South countries.
 He had previously threatened to pull Malaysia out of the summit if environmentalists intended to criticise logging in the country.
 In 2003, Mahathir spoke to the Non-Aligned Movement in Kuala Lumpur, where he blamed Western nations and Israel for a global rise in terrorism.
 During his final 100 days in office, Mahathir remained focused on offering potent advice to Third World countries on nurturing healthy economies, among other issues.